10 Cat Owner Insights Into Buying a Water Fountain for Your Cat

 One cat lover states that beyond keeping a beloved pet safe, ensuring kidney and urinary tract health also keeps owners safe from the significant vet bills accompanying those health problems.

-3. Make Sure To Buy One That’s Easy To Clean
+3. Make Sure to Buy One That’s Easy to Clean

 Some felinophiles with fountains for their pets encourage the original poster to buy a fountain and ensure they buy one that is easy to keep clean.
 Several cat owners say that keeping the fountain clean is one of their biggest issues because it won’t help your cat stay healthy if they become dirty.